neopragma/provision-cobol-dev-ubuntu/README.md

 ### Step 2 - Create VM

-Using the virtualization product you want your students to use, create a VM and install Ubuntu on it.
+Using the virtualization product you want to use, create a VM and install Ubuntu on it.
 This procedure has been tested with the following virtualization products:

 * VMware Player 6.0.2 Linux 64-bit